The Essential Guide to Understanding and Using the Business Model Canvas (with Templates)

 The customer relationships section of your business canvas represents how you are going to interact with different customer segments on their journey with your company.

-Other businesses prefer not to interact with their customers directly and offer them self-service.
-In this case, companies provide their customers with some sort of user guides and/or a slew of automated services to perform all interactions with your products by themselves.
+Other businesses prefer not to interact with their customers directly and offer self-service.
+In this case, companies provide their customers with some sort of user guides and/or a slew of automated services to perform all interactions with products by themselves.

 Communities also serve as an effective channel of communication with the public.
 People can give feedback on your products, exchange opinions, or help each other to solve their problems on their own.

 Sometimes companies engage in co-creation with their clients and give them the freedom to create content for their audience, like social media.
+We ourselves love co-creation and are building the startup game together with our users.

 Creating a customer journey map in addition to your business model canvas will help you better understand the stages your clients go through while interacting with your business.

-The distribution channels section describes the means your company connects with the customers.
+The distribution channels section describes the means by which your company connects with the customers.
 Although there is a word “distribution” in the name of this section, the true purpose behind it is not only to deliver your value propositions, but to spread the word about your company and raise brand awareness.

-The company may use its owned channels (a website, social media, etc.) or act through partner channels (marketplaces, partner websites, retail, etc.).
+The company may use its owned channels (a website, social media, newsletter, etc.) or act through partner channels (marketplaces, partner websites, retail, etc.).

 The revenue streams section is responsible for sales and represents sources from which your company generates money.
 The model of revenue stream can be either transaction-based made from single-time payment or recurring made from ongoing payments from subscription or post-sale services.
+Have you ever heard about MRR or ARR?
+Well, that's the recurring revenue.

 Your business can stream revenues not only from selling the right of ownership for a product (asset sales) but also for providing this right for a limited time (leasing or renting), as well as by charging for single-time use (usage fee) or on a regular basis (subscription fee).
+You might have heard about SaaS in connection to this.

 You can also charge customers for permission (licensing) to use your intellectual property, acting as an intermediary (brokerage fees) between parties, or allowing them to promote their products on your platform (advertising).
+How do you know which to choose?
+Well, the answer is simple and hard at the same time: one must test to know the truth.

 The key activities section must be filled with tasks your company needs to perform to achieve its business goals.

 Those activities must include fulfilling your company’s value proposition, delivering it to all customer segments, maintaining relationships with your customers, and, of course, generating income.
+Show me the money!

 There are three general categories which are: